mcjauregui72/CNN_MedImageClassification/README.md

 ### Submodel Compatibility Considerations

-To ensure our custom CNN and the pre-trained CNN would be compatible with each other for direct ensembling and transfer learning puposes, we took the following precautions and made some adaptations to the original ResNet50 model.
-Note we refer to model_one as our ResNet50-based model, rather than the original model itself.
+To ensure our custom CNN and the pre-trained CNN would be compatible with each other for direct ensembling and transfer learning puposes, we took the following precautions and made adaptations to the original ResNet50 model.
+(Note we refer to model_one as our ResNet50-based model, rather than the original model itself.)

-1 Defined both models to produce output tensors of identical shape, (batch_size, class_count) or (None, 4).
-This entailed
+1 Defined both models to produce output tensors of identical shape, (batch_size, class_count) or (None, 4), which entailed
 * Specifying Dense layers for the models' final output layers
 * Setting the number of units in the final output layersing as equal to the class_count value (4)
 * Selecting the Softmax activation functions for both models because it returns a probability distribution over three or more classes